 MATLAB uses the dominant argument to determine which version of a function to call.
 If the dominant argument is an object, then MATLAB calls the method defined by the object's class, if one exists.

 Define a method with the same name as the function you want to overload.

 Perform the necessary steps in the method to implement the function.
-For example, access the object properties to manipulate data, and so on.
+For example, access the object properties to manipulate data.

 Generally, the method that overloads a function produces results similar to the MATLAB function.
-However, there are no requirements with regard to how you implement the overloading method.
+However, there are no requirements regarding how you implement the overloading method.
 The overloading method does not need to match the signature of the overloaded function.

 Note: MATLAB does not support overloading functions using different signatures for the same function name.